hyper63/workshop-app/stories.md

 As a user
 I'd like the ability to see the movie title, actors, year, genre, average rating, and list of top 5 'most popular' reviews so that I can view all the movie details, view my own review, and select a review to view the complete review and its associated reactions.
+I may also list additional reviews, 5 at a time.

 ### Component Display

+(!) -- Requires Login

 - Movie Page
   - Movie Header Section